getchip/CHIP-Docs/source/includes/_making.md

 LABEL_FILE=`grep -l pcf8574a /sys/class/gpio/*/*label` BASE_FILE=`dirname $LABEL_FILE`/base
 BASE=`cat $BASE_FILE`
 ```

+Finally, you can view a practical example of calcualting the "xio base" in the CHIP_IO library [common.c code](https://github.com/xtacocorex/CHIP_IO/blob/master/source/common.c#L148).

 ### How The System Sees GPIO
 There is a `sysfs` interface available for the GPIO.
 This just means you can access the GPIO states in a file-system-like manner.
 For example, you can reference XIO-P0 using this path: